nopalnafiannn/interchat-html-to-schema/readme.md

 - **API Key Errors**: Ensure your OpenAI API key is correctly set in the environment or .env file
 - **No Tables Found**: Verify the HTML source contains proper table elements
 - **Schema Generation Fails**: Check the complexity of the table; very large tables may exceed token limits
+- **Docker Issues**: Make sure to expose port 8501 when running the Docker container for Streamlit access

 ### Requirements